National Sun Yat-sen University: International Cooperation

 NSYSU has established 307 partners in 44 countries across Europe, Asia, Oceania, and the Americas.
 At the same time, it has signed dual /accelerated degree agreements with 30 overseas universities.
 Some of the sister relationships are listed below: the University of Pennsylvania, UCLA, UCSD, UC Riverside, Case Western Reserve University, Temple University, Texas A&M University System in the US.Australian National University, Queensland University of Technology in Australia.
 University of Bristol, University of Essex in the UK.
 Linköping University, KTH Royal Institute of Technology, Linnaeus University in Sweden.
-Ludwig Maximilian University of Munich, University of Hamburg, University of Cologne, University of Freiburg in Germany.
+LMU Munich, University of Hamburg, University of Cologne, University of Freiburg in Germany.
 McGill University, University of Ottawa, University of Victoria in Canada.
 Sapienza University of Rome, Polytechnic University of Milan in Italy.
 Nanyang Technological University, National University of Singapore, Singapore Management University in the Singapore.
 The University of Tokyo, Hokkaido University, Kyoto University, Kyushu University, Tohoku University, Hiroshima University, Waseda University in Japan.
 Korea University, Seoul National University, Yonsei University, Sungkyunkwan University in South Korea.
 Chulalongkorn University, Mahidol University in Thailand.
 University of Malaya in Malaysia.
 Peking University, Tsinghua University, Shanghai Jiao Tong University, Fudan University, Sun Yat-sen University, Zhejiang University in the Chinese mainland.
 The Chinese University of Hong Kong, City University of Hong Kong in HK.
 University of Macau in Macao.
 Moscow State University in Russia.

 NSYSU has been chosen by the Ministry of Education as one of Taiwan's four landmark bilingual universities.
 NSYSU signed the Taiwan Huayu BEST Program partnership with West Virginia University, George Mason University, University of Kansas, and Utah State University.

 NSYSU and Middlebury College have formed an alliance to establish "Middlebury School in Taiwan."
 The College of Management at National Sun Yat-sen University, in collaboration with the University of Victoria and JKU Linz, jointly organizes the ACT Global Program.
 Additionally, NSYSU has established the Cross-strait EMBA (CSEMBA) program in collaboration with Tongji University.
 NSYSU is a member of Open Society University Network (OSUN).

 The Ministry of Foreign Affairs, in collaboration with the U.S. think tank East-West Center, organizes the Pacific Islands Leadership Program (PILP).
 NSYSU is responsible for part of the training program during the Taiwan phase.

 The Ministry of Education entrusted NSYSU with the responsibility of operating the Taiwan Education Center in the Philippines.

 NSYSU has an active International Student Association.
 In 2009-2010 well over 250 international students were members of the ISA association at NSYSU, participating in over 20 student events.
 ISA has five key points: Student Services, Public Services, Social Events, Sports, and Scholarship.
 The 2010-2011 International Student Executive Board will tentatively be elected in the fall of 2010 at NSYSU.
 The Office of International Affairs at NSYSU traditionally has monitored the election process.

 Taiwan's first P.R.C. and Burkina Faso student to receive a doctorate are both graduates of the NSYSU Institute of China and Asia-Pacific Studies.